platformsh/symfonyflex-bridge/README.md

+> **Archived template:** This Symfony 5 template has been archived, and will no longer receive updates from our upstream maintenance tooling.
+Users should consult the new and official [Platform.sh template provided from Symfony](https://github.com/symfonycorp/platformsh-symfony-template).
+>
 # Symfony Flex bridge for Platform.sh

 This simple bridge library connects a Symfony Flex-based application to [Platform.sh](https://platform.sh/).
 In the typical case it should be completely fire-and-forget.